A real estate agent looks at online property listings

 "Studies also show that the buyers most likely to lose access to pocket listings are buyers of color," Kelman wrote.
 "No one should have to know the secret Facebook group to see a listing."

-Where things stand with NAR: The MLS Technology and Emerging Issues Advisory Board took up the issue last week at its regularly scheduled — but unusually not so high-profile — two-day meeting.
+Where things stand with NAR: The MLS Technology and Emerging Issues Advisory Board took up the issue last week at its regularly scheduled — but usually not so high-profile — two-day meeting.

-Proposals regarding the co-mingling of MLS and non-MLS listings and brokerage back office feed also were considered at the closed gathering, which included members of the NAR Leadership Team as guests.
+Proposals regarding the co-mingling of MLS and non-MLS listings and brokerage back office feeds also were considered at the closed gathering, which included members of the NAR Leadership Team as guests.

 "These meetings are part of the process for evaluating potential MLS policy changes, which impact the entire industry and must involve robust discussion and input from stakeholders," NAR said in a statement.
 "In its deliberation, the Advisory Board weighed a wide range of perspectives including buyers, sellers, and real estate professionals, as well as fair housing principles, as they considered how to best meet these evolving stakeholder needs."